Skip to main content

 docker run --env-file license.env -v $(pwd)/hello-world.json:/home/config.json shadowtraffic/shadowtraffic:latest --config /home/config.json --watch --sample 10 --stdout

-Update your configuration file to connect to a live Postgres instance.
-Create testTable with testColumn, and rerun the Docker command without --stdout, --sample, and --watch.
-Data should flow into your table.
+Update your configuration file to connect to a live Kafka instance, then rerun the Docker command without --stdout, --sample, and --watch.
+Data should flow into your topic.

 Want to learn more?
 Try the video guides or the cheat sheet.